Altinity/clickhouse-backup/ReadMe.md

    --config value, -c value                 Config 'FILE' name. (default: "/etc/clickhouse-backup/config.yml") [$CLICKHOUSE_BACKUP_CONFIG]
-   --diff-from value                        local backup name which used to upload current backup as incremental --diff-from-remote value                 remote backup name which used to upload current backup as incremental --table value, --tables value, -t value  Upload data only for matched table name patterns, separated by comma, allow ? and * as wildcard
+   --diff-from value                        local backup name which used to upload current backup as incremental --diff-from-remote value                 remote backup name which used to upload current backup as incremental --table value, --tables value, -t value  Upload data for tables that only match table name patterns, separated by comma, allows ? and * as wildcards
-   --partitions partition_id                Upload backup only for selected partition names, separated by comma if PARTITION BY clause return numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause return hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause return tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depends on field types in your table, use single quote for String and Date/DateTime related types look to system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
+   --partitions partition_id                Upload backup only for selected partition names, separated by comma if PARTITION BY clause returns numeric not-hashed values for partition_id field in system.parts table then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause returns hashed string values then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause returns tuple with multiple fields then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depend on field types in your table, use single quote for String and Date/DateTime related types look into system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
    --schema, -s           Upload schemas only --resume, --resumable  Save intermediate upload state and resume upload if backup exists on remote storage, ignored with 'remote_storage: custom' or 'use_embedded_backup_restore: true'

 ```

 ### CLI command - list

 ```
 NAME:
-   clickhouse-backup list - List list of backups
+   clickhouse-backup list - List of backups

 USAGE:
    clickhouse-backup list [all|local|remote] [latest|previous]